whitfin/usher/README.md

 to the generic value provided (`"1"`, etc), and the `Vec` including a set of any parameters found during routing.
 In the case of no parameters, this vector will be empty (as is the case above).

+For usage based around extensions (such as HTTP), please see the documentation for the module containing it - or visit the examples directory for actual usage.

 ### Advanced Usage